Andy Slaughter: In opposition

-In October 2010, Slaughter was invited to join the Labour frontbench as Shadow Justice Minister with responsibility for courts and tribunals, criminal law, freedom of information, the legal profession, civil justice reform and Legal Aid.
+In October 2010, Slaughter was invited to join the Labour frontbench as Shadow Justice Minister.
 Slaughter served as the lead shadow minister opposing the Legal Aid, Sentencing and Punishment of Offenders Act 2012 and the Justice and Security Act 2012.
 He resigned in June 2016, citing concerns over Jeremy Corbyn's leadership.
-He supported Owen Smith in the 2016 Labour Party (UK) leadership election.
-He was appointed as Shadow Minister for Housing in October 2016, however he was sacked from the frontbench in June 2017 after he voted in favour of an amendment to the Queen's Speech which called on the UK to remain in the European Single Market, in defiance of the Labour whip.
+He supported Owen Smith in the 2016 Labour Party leadership election.

+Slaughter was appointed as Shadow Minister for Housing in October 2016; however he was sacked from the frontbench in June 2017 after he voted in favour of an amendment to the Queen's Speech which called on the UK to remain in the European Single Market, in defiance of the Labour whip.

 In the November 2021 British shadow cabinet reshuffle, he became the new Shadow Solicitor General.

+On 15 November 2023, Slaughter voted for an SNP amendment to the King's Speech, demanding an immediate ceasefire in Gaza, contrary to the Labour Party's official stance to support HM Government line on the Gaza war.
+He was dismissed by Sir Keir Starmer from his position as Shadow Solicitor General.